How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 You will have full access to the backend files of your site hence it gives you much freedom to design it as you imagine.

-Even if you’re not a coder, you can always go ahead with WordPress; with its more than 54000 stocks of plugins, the sky’s the limit.
+The best part about WordPress is you don’t have to be a coder; with its more than 54000 plugins, the sky’s the limit.
 There’s a plugin for literally every single tweak you want to do on your website.

 And also, having access to the backend could come pretty handy at times.